 What is actual malice in a defamation lawsuit?
-If you are curious about defamation law or are currently involved in a defamation lawsuit, you may have come across the term “actual malice” and wondered “what does this mean?” or “how can I prove actual malice in my case?”
+If you are curious about defamation law or are currently involved in a defamation lawsuit, you may have come across the term “actual malice” and wondered “what does this mean?”, “who has to prove actual malice?” or “how can I prove actual malice in my case?”
 Not to worry, our defamation lawyers know how to answer your questions about actual malice in defamation cases.
 Let’s jump right in.

 Definitions of Actual Malice

 How to prove actual malice in a defamation case may vary, jurisdiction to jurisdiction.
 Additionally, in most jurisdictions, you must prove actual malice in order to win your defamation lawsuit if the plaintiff is a public figure or limited purpose public figure.
 You may also be entitled to punitive damages if you can show that the false and defamatory statements were published with actual malice.
 See the infographic below to learn more about the types of damages awarded in defamation lawsuits: